ivorscott/saas-core/README.md

 ### Messaging System

-- A stateful message broker plays a central role in entire architecture.
+- A stateful msg broker plays a central role in entire architecture.
 - All state transitions will be stored by NATS Streaming in streams of messages.
 These state transitions become the authoritative state used to make decisions.
 - NATS Streaming is a durable state store as well as a transport mechanism.